Table of Contents

 What is a private key?

 A private key (sometimes called a "secret key") is a cryptographic key used to sign cryptocurrency transactions.
-It’s similar to your PIN number, which you use to access your bank account.
+It’s similar to your bank PIN number, which you use to access your bank account.

 How are public and private keys related?